-St. Mary’s Secondary School, Nenagh
+St. Mary’s Nenagh Christmas Shoebox Appeal

 It is a Christian Community seeking to promote Gospel values, especially love and freedom in a dynamic partnership of Students, Staff, Parents, Trustees, Management and the wider Community.
 In a spirit of loving care and with a commitment to breadth, balance and excellence in education, we seek to develop the full potential of every student: academic, spiritual, moral, physical, cultural, social, emotional, aesthetic and vocational.

 The history of the present St. Mary’s has its roots in a pension school opened in 1887, in a prison block of the old Gaol bought by the Sisters of Mercy.
 Girls ranging in age from 16 – 24 attended school in the early years.

 In 1913 the ‘Round House’, or former Governor’s residence, became the Intermediate School.

 1927 a Boarding School was opened in the building known as St. Catherine’s, the remodelled female infirmary of the gaol.